siddqamar/PyCalculator/readme.md

 ## Dependencies

 No additional dependencies are required to run this calculator backend.
-The code utilizes built-in Python libraries and the Streamlit framework for the user interface."# PyCalculator"
+The code utilizes built-in Python libraries and the Streamlit framework for the user interface.